syncthing/syncthing/specs/bep-v1.rst

 Messages with **Forget** bit set MUST NOT have any block indexes.

-Any update message which is being sent for a different **Version** of the same file name must be preceeded with an update message for the old version of that file with the **Forget** bit set.
+Any update message which is being sent for a different **Version** of the same file name must be preceded with an update message for the old version of that file with the **Forget** bit set.

 As a safeguard on the receiving side, value of **Version** changing between